Constantine W. Curris

 Constantine William "Deno" Curris (born November 13, 1940) is an American academic administrator who was president of Murray State University, the University of Northern Iowa, and Clemson University.
 Curris also served as president of the American Association of State Colleges and Universities, an organization of more than 400 colleges and universities.

 Early life and education

 Curris was born in Lexington, Kentucky, on November 13, 1940, and graduated from the University of Kentucky in 1962 with a B.A. in political science.
-He obtained an M.A. in political science and public administration from the University of Illinois in 1965, and an Ed.D. in higher education from the University of Kentucky in 1967.
+He obtained an M.A. in political science from the University of Illinois in 1965, and an Ed.D. in higher education from the University of Kentucky in 1967.

 Career

 Curris began his work in higher education in 1965 as vice president and dean of the faculty at Midway College in Kentucky.
 In 1968 he became director of academic programs for the West Virginia Board of Education.
 From 1969 through 1971 he was dean of student personnel programs at Marshall University in West Virginia, and for the following two years was the vice president and dean of the faculty at the West Virginia Institute of Technology.